 Have you thought about what you need for your emergency bathroom?
-I was very surprised when I read on Facebook that a few people were going back and forth on what was needed for an emergency toilet or if we really need to have one.
+I was very surprised when I read on Facebook that a few people were going back and forth on what was needed for an emergency toilet or if we really needed to have one.
 Are you kidding me?
 I don’t know about you, but surely people know they need one, right?
 I have written so many articles on making one, I was shocked to hear the idea was still under debate.

 I guess I’m back on the soapbox today!
-We have got to get the word out to everyone they must make an emergency toilet.
+We have got to get the word out to everyone that they must make an emergency toilet.
 They are cheap to make and you will sleep at night knowing you have one ready to use after a disaster.
 If the disaster is big enough the sewer lines may be shut down due to a power outage or broken lines.
 You do not want to have to go somewhere to use the bathroom, particularly during or right after a disaster.
 If you need to “go” in the worst way, how are you going to feel if the toilets don’t work and you DON’T have an emergency backup plan in place?
 Take some time today and set out to have an emergency toilet ready to use ASAP.

 I’m just surprised by all the flooding, the fires, tornadoes, hurricanes, and whatnot that people may not have water stored, extra food, and their own emergency bathroom planned out.
 Of course, we need so much more, but I feel strongly I need to address this topic today.